-Examination invigilators are part of the Exams Office team.
+Examination invigilators are an integral part of the exams team in every school and college.
 The role of the examination invigilator is to ensure that examinations are conducted according to the current JCQ instructions for conducting examinations.

 The invigilator is the person in the examination room responsible for conducting a particular examination session in the presence of the candidates.
 Invigilators have a key role in upholding the integrity of the external examination/assessment process.

 - ensuring all candidates have an equal opportunity to demonstrate their abilities

 - ensuring the security of the examination before, during and after the examination

 - preventing possible administrative failures

 - liaising with the Examination Officer and Senior Invigilator